scrom/Experiments/README.md

 Direction
 ---------
 As the game currently stands it's on course to becoming quite an advanced text adventure engine.
 It has a dynamic aggression/affinity system that's rather novel, support for multiple NPCs and missions and directly understands about 90 verbs but there's a load of work to do.
-I still have a desire to make this multiplayer which will require some significant work and thinking to decide which way to go (multiple single-user games, one (or more) multi-user games or both and server-side throttling to limit resource usage.

 Other than *loads* of additional game mechanics, features and sample content, the other major components to work on are:
  - a means of managing and editing game maps,  documenting all the attributes and placeholder subtleties.
 The map is currently a single (large) json file and the set of attributes available for everything isn't documented.
-Eventually I'd like players and watchers to choose, extend and reuse maps.
+Eventually I'd like players  to choose, extend and reuse maps.
 Right now, there's just the one.
  - a means of saving and loading game state.
-If the server goes down or a player state is lost and if a player closes their browser, they can't recover their game.
+If the server goes down or a player state is lost and if a player closes their browser, they can't recover their game. *done*
  - implementing sensible object composition (1500 to 2000 line god classes prove a point but they're bleeding all over each other and not well-designed and structured.
 That's hurting now.)
- - implementing server throttling to prevent overloading (see server config, some performance profiling and testing and finding a public host.
+ - implementing server throttling to prevent overloading (see server config, some performance profiling and testing and finding a public host. *done*
+ - limiting the number of saved game files on the server to ensure hosting space isn't consumed. *partially done - only "real" games can be saved*
+ - server-side throttling to limit resource usage. *done*
  - the game really needs a battery of tests but that's after the legacy code "peak" is reached (I'm nearly there I think).
+ - finding somewhere simple that I can get this hosted for free that doesn't require installing Ruby and a pile of junk.

 Technical stuff: